mathisdt/albumcreator/README.md

 ## What do I have to provide?

-* some music files, obviously - currently only MP3 is supported but this is easy to change in ``MusicFilePredicate``
+* some music files, obviously - currently only MP3 and FLAC are supported but this is easy to change in ``MusicFilePredicate``
 * the Java Runtime Environment (JRE) in version 8 or newer - [get it here](http://java.com/)